Brett Phillips: Tampa Bay Rays

 On August 27, 2020, the Royals traded Phillips to the Tampa Bay Rays in exchange for Lucius Fox.
 Phillips was activated on September 4, making his Rays debut as a pinch-runner in a 5–4 victory over the Miami Marlins.
-On October 24, in Game 4 of the 2020 World Series against the Los Angeles Dodgers, Phillips recorded his first career postseason hit, a walk-off single in the bottom of the ninth inning that yielded two runs (one coming on an error), giving the Rays an 8–7 win.
+On October 24, in Game 4 of the 2020 World Series against the Los Angeles Dodgers, Phillips recorded his first career postseason hit, a walk-off single in the bottom of the ninth inning that yielded two runs (one coming on an error), giving the Rays an 8–7 win and tying the series at two games apiece.
 He became the first player since Kirk Gibson in 1988 to have a walk-off hit with two outs with his team trailing in the World Series.
+Despite the heroic feat by Phillips, the Rays lost the next two games to the Dodgers, ending the team's second bid for a World Series title.

 On July 2, 2021, Phillips made his first career pitching appearance in a blowout loss against the Toronto Blue Jays, and pitched one inning, allowing one run on an RBI single to Santiago Espinal.
 Between July 29 and August 11, Phillips hit three grand slams in only 19 plate appearances, second only to Jim Northrup who did so in 14 appearances in 1968.
 Then on August 16, he hit an inside-the-park home run, and the combination of three slams plus one inside-the-park home run in only 19 days broke a record held by Babe Ruth, who accomplished the same feat in 36 days in 1929.

 In 2022, in 184 at-bats for Tampa Bay, Phillips slashed .147/.225/.250 with five home runs, 14 RBI, and seven stolen bases.
 He was designated for assignment on August 1, 2022, following the Rays' trade acquisition of José Siri from the Houston Astros.